muneer78/muneer78.github.io/_posts/2023-02-12-call-coming-from-inside-the-house.md

 ---
 date: 2023-02-12
-title: Call Coming From Inside The House
+title: Call coming from inside the house
 tags: memes
 ---